SteelSeal/MangoTrioNet/README.md

 **- OOD Filtering**: Uses a None class to handle non-leaf or irrelevant pictures smoothly.

-**- Auto Preprocessing:** Automatically removes background noises with rembg and resizes images to $224 \times 224$ before guessing.
+**- Auto Preprocessing:** Automatically removes background noises with rembg and resizes images to 224x224 before guessing.

 ---